MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/web-development-environment.md

         req.pipe(request[req.method.toLowerCase()](url)).pipe(res);
     });
     ```
-    - replace the **port** value to the one you desire.
+    - replace the **port** value with your preferred one.
-    - replace `/myapp` with the a desired path name for your web application.
+    - replace `/myapp` with your preferred path name for your web application.
-    - replace `/index.html` with the filename of your main HTML file.
+    - replace `/index.html` with the name of your main HTML file.
     - if needed, update `/mfp/*` with the context root of your MobileFirst runtime.

 4. To start the proxy, run the command: `node proxy.js`.
-5. Once you are ready to test your web application, visit the URL: **localhost:9081/myapp**.
+5. Once you are ready to test your web application, visit the URL: **server-hostname:port/app-name**, for example: **http://localhost:9081/myapp**
+    - Replace **server-hostname** with your own value.
+    - Replace **port** with your own value.
-    - Replace **myapp** with your own value.
+    - Replace **app-name** with your own value.

 ## Next steps
 To continue with MobileFirst development in Web applications, the MobileFirst Web SDK need to be added to the Web application.